-Sometimes when your baby is taking short naps and waking frequently overnight, the sleep debt can accumulate and this buildup of sleep debt can result in even shorter naps, often 30 minutes long, and more and more crying from your baby throughout the day.
+Sometimes when your baby is taking short naps and waking frequently overnight, this fragmented sleep causes a big increase in sleep debt...............The result? ............. even shorter naps!
+Often 30 minutes long, and more and more crying from your baby throughout the day.

 They are miserable.

 This is often when we receive a desperate phone call from parents.